kexinoh/kexinoh/README.md

 5. Manipulated mouse movements to create custom skins for the game "Ball Battle" 🖱️🎮
 6. Automatically crawled and analyzed Bitcoin information from Weibo to assess trends and popularity (Contributed a PR to MediaCrawler) 🕸️📈
 7. Developed a fun horoscope tool that generates compatibility articles based on any two people's zodiac signs and MBTI types 🌟🔮
+8. [Curve CAPTCHA](https://kexinoh.github.io/Curve-Puzzle-CAPTCHA/), making it impossible for AI to crack the CAPTCHA 🛡️🔍
-8. Created various minor security/cryptography tools and gained experience 🛡️🔍
+9. Created various minor security/cryptography tools and gained experience 🛡️🔍

 ## Open Source Vulnerability Projects
 - [Pnpm](https://github.com/pnpm/pnpm) - ⭐ 30.9k